Sawtooth Coriander: A Practical Alternative to Cilantro

 - 0 Comment(s)

-I often get queries on how to grow coriander or cilantro in the city.
-Honestly, I have not been successful in growing cilantro myself.
-Cilantro typically prefers a cooler climate than what we have here in Manila.
-However, I do have a more practical alternative to cilantro: the sawtooth coriander, also known as culantro.
+If you have not had any luck in growing cilantro successfully here in Metro Manila, I do have a more practical alternative: the sawtooth coriander, also known as culantro.
 This herb has the same but slightly stronger flavor and aroma than the typical cilantro/ coriander, and it adapts better to our warm and humid tropical zone.

 As the name suggests, the edges of its leaves are jagged like a small saw.
 When the weather is hot, it bolts out and produces spiky flower heads growing from the center of the plant.
 When the flower heads start to appear, the leaves turn yellow and brown.
 In order to ensure a regular supply of leaves, cut off the flower stem as soon as it starts to appear.